gadgetb0y/create-alpine-lxc/README.md

 # Alpine LXC Creation Script for Proxmox VE

-This opinionated script automates the creation of Alpine Linux LXC containers on Proxmox with Docker, Tailscale, and development tools pre-installed.
+This opinionated bash script automates the creation of Alpine Linux LXC containers on Proxmox with Docker, Tailscale, and development tools pre-installed.

 ## 🚀 Features